-I’m a cheese head.
-Give me some cheese, preferably grilled on toast, and I’m a happy camper.
-There are all sorts of ways to make a grilled cheese sandwich, but the Welsh have turned it into an art.
-The Welsh Rarebit sandwich, grilled with tasty Collier’s Welsh cheese mixed with beer, English mustard, and Worcestershire sauce gives it an extra punch.
-It’s sometimes called Welsh Rabbit, but don’t worry, no bunnies are ever harmed making this yummy delight.
+Give me cheese, preferably grilled on toast, and I’m a happy camper.
+There are many ways to make a grilled cheese sandwich, but the Welsh have turned it into an art.
+The Welsh Rarebit sandwich, grilled with tasty Welsh cheese mixed with beer, English mustard, and Worcestershire sauce gives it an extra punch.
+It’s sometimes called Welsh Rabbit, but don’t worry, no bunnies are ever harmed making this sandwich.

 - 1 tsp English mustard powder like Coleman’s